 For each bundle installed in the OSGi framework, there is an

 associated Bundle object.
-The Bundle
+The Bundle object for a

 bundle can be used to manage the bundle's life cycle.
 This is usually done